I have three delightful mini Schnauzers. I've used coconut oil to help resolve their allergies.

 - Increased thirst

 - Increased hunger

 - Frequent urination

 Digestive Problems in Dogs

-Our youngest Schnauzer, Buddy (on the left), has digestion issues.
+Our youngest Schnauzer, Buddy (on the left in the top photo), has digestion issues.
 He is on prescription dog food for it.
 I have recently been offering him coconut oil also.
 He loves it and it seems to be helping him lose some weight.

 Is Coconut Oil Safe for My Dog?

 The fat in virgin coconut oil is made up mostly of medium-chain fatty acids (MCFA).
 This type of fatty acid goes directly to the liver where it is easily metabolized into energy.